How long does it take to get a property leased?

 These are four aces substantially increase the odds of us getting a property leased in our ideal 30-day window.

 You Can Read about: How to rent a house fast

-The first key is for your OKC property management company to get the property 100% rent ready prior to advertising.
+The first ace is to get the property 100% rent ready prior to advertising.

 And when I say 100% rent ready, I mean repairs need to be 100% complete and the house needs to be clean.
 Spick and span clean.

 If you don’t finish the house, you will run off the good prospects.
-Usually, what you’ll be left with are prospects who will settle for just about anything.
-Remember, it’s the little things.
-Make sure all the fixtures have light bulbs, the house smells good, all the dust is gone, etc.
+Remember, it’s the little things that make a big difference.
+For example, making sure all the fixtures have light bulbs, the house smells good, all the dust is gone.

-The second key is that your OKC property management company needs to have a great way of getting the word out.
+The second ace is having a great way of getting the word out.